script-fu/script-fu.github.io/_posts/2023-03-28-PreciseScale.md

 A scale transform that preserves all the positional relationships of the layers and avoids any pixel movement artifacts.
-Preserve Scale is a slower scale than the current Gimp default.
+Preserve Scale is a slower scale than the current GIMP default.

 The plug-in should appear in the Image menu.

 To download [**precise-scale.scm**](https://raw.githubusercontent.com/script-fu/script-fu.github.io/main/plug-ins/precise-scale/precise-scale.scm)
-...follow the link, right click the page, Save as precise-scale.scm, in a folder called precise-scale, in a Gimp plug-ins location.
+...follow the link, right click the page, Save as precise-scale.scm, in a folder called precise-scale, in a GIMP plug-ins location.
 In Linux, set the file to be executable.

 ```scheme